99003754/Calculator_N4/1_Requirments/Requirments.md

  - values in Degrees

 ### Binary Conversion
- - Binary to decimal and Octal
+ - Binary to decimal and Hex
- - Decimal to Octal and Binary
+ - Decimal to Hex and Binary
  - Positive integer values allowed
  - Conversion for Range of word size
 ### Dimension Conversion